How to Enforce a Custody and Visitation Order in California

 - The first and easiest option is to contact your local police department and request that they enforce the order.
 If this is a new issue, contacting the police is a great place to start, as it may quickly resolve the problem.

-- If the police department’s attempts to enforce the order are not enough, contact a local post-judgement enforcement attorney to review your situation and discuss your options for enforcement.
+- If the police department’s attempts to enforce the order are not enough, contact a local post-judgment enforcement attorney to review your situation and discuss your options for enforcement.

 - If the problem persists, talk to your attorney about filing an action for “contempt” with the court.
 Filing a contempt order is a complicated process by which you formally request the court to enforce the order after making a finding that the other parent willfully disobeyed the court.